The simple answer

 Takeaway

 A crown is a broader protective restoration than a filling.
-It may be discussed when a tooth needs more coverage or support, but the right plan depends on the tooth, the bite, the remaining structure, and your dentist’s evaluation.
+It may be discussed when a tooth needs more coverage or support, but the right plan depends on the tooth, the bite, the remaining structure, and a dentist’s evaluation.

 Sources